stephendolan/site/src/_writing/2022-09-15-automating-birthday-reminders.md

 1. Add birthdays to your contacts in [Google Contacts](https://contacts.google.com/).
 Make sure not to miss parents, siblings, nieces/nephews, children, and close friends.
 1. Head to [your Google Apps Script dashboard](https://script.google.com/home).
 Make sure you're logged into the Google account with all of your contacts and their birthdays.
 1. Make a new project.
+1. Click the "+" next to "Services" on the left side of the editor, and add the People API.
 1. Paste in the following script, substituting out the `email_destination` user property for your own [OmniFocus inbox email](https://support.omnigroup.com/omnifocus-mail-drop/):

    ```javascript